 The Michael H. Minger Foundation was founded after the death of Michael Minger in an arson fire at Murray State University in Kentucky.
 Michael was a sophomore pursuing degrees in Broadcast Journalism and Music/Vocal Performance.
 Michael had a non-verbal learning disability, which is on the Autism spectrum.
 It was a contributing factor to his death.
-The Foundation’s mission is to raise the awareness and standards of campus fire safety for all students with a special focus on students with disabilities.
+The Foundation’s mission is to raise the awareness and standards of campus fire safety for all students and also addresses fire safety issues specific to students with disabilities.

-The Minger Foundation is led by Michael’s mother, Gail Minger, who has become a national advocate for fire safety for all students, but with a strong focus on students with disabilities.
-She was instrumental in the passage of the Michael H. Minger Act in Kentucky and has worked on national legislation, education and awareness.
+The Minger Foundation is led by Michael’s mother, Gail Minger, who has become a national advocate and is dedicated to the well being of students on campuses across the nation.
+She was instrumental in the passage of the Michael H. Minger Act in Kentucky and has worked to advance fire safety awareness through education, legislation and research.

 In 2007 the Minger Foundation was awarded a Fire Prevention and Safety Grant to study the level of awareness of the issue of fire safety for students with disabilities on campuses across the nation.
 This study found that there is a lack of awareness among schools as to the fire safety needs of these students which led to another grant being awarded in 2010 to develop fire safety information for students with disabilities.